RonyShir24/GenAI_HA/Phase2/README.md

 - **parsed_hmo_data.json** – Contains the structured HMO information extracted from the raw HTML files, ready for embedding and retrieval.
 - **embeddings.pkl** – Stores precomputed OpenAI embedding for all parsed documents to enable fast similarity searches.
-- **phase2_data/** – Holds the original HTML files that serve as the knowledge base for the chatbot’s Q&A phase.
 - **ParseHTML.py** – A script that reads the raw HTML in `phase2_data/` and converts it into clean, structured JSON.
 - **ActivatePlatform.py** – The main UI script that hold platform startup.
 - **FastAPI.py** – Defines the FastAPI application with endpoints for both information collection and Q&A interactions.